 - A. A written application is submitted to the Plan Commission.
-The City Council, the Plan Commission, the Board of Zoning Appeals Zoning Board of Appeals, the Zoning Administrator, the City Attorney or any interested person may initiate such application.
-If the proposed amendment involves the reclassification of property, the application must be submitted either by the City Council, the Plan Commission, the Board of Zoning Appeals Zoning Board of Appeals, the Zoning Administrator, or the owners of more than 50% of the property involved. - An application by the City Council, Plan Commission, or Board of Zoning Appeals Zoning Board of Appeals may be initiated only by a majority vote of the body.
-Upon such action, said body shall direct the Zoning Administrator to file the written application on its behalf. - B. Each such application, except those submitted by either the City Council, the Plan Commission, the Board of Zoning Appeals Zoning Board of Appeals, the City Attorney, or the Zoning Administrator, shall be accompanied by a fee, to be paid by the applicant as provided in Section XI-8 of this Article.
+The City Council, the Plan Commission, the Zoning Board of Appeals, the Zoning Administrator, the City Attorney or any interested person may initiate such application.
+If the proposed amendment involves the reclassification of property, the application must be submitted either by the City Council, the Plan Commission, the Zoning Board of Appeals, the Zoning Administrator, or the owners of more than 50% of the property involved. - An application by the City Council, Plan Commission, or Zoning Board of Appeals may be initiated only by a majority vote of the body.
+Upon such action, said body shall direct the Zoning Administrator to file the written application on its behalf. - B. Each such application, except those submitted by either the City Council, the Plan Commission, the Zoning Board of Appeals, the City Attorney, or the Zoning Administrator, shall be accompanied by a fee, to be paid by the applicant as provided in Section XI-8 of this Article.